 - (f) an accurate statement of the quantity of the contents in terms of liquid measure.
 (Amended 2021) - 2.39.2.2.
 Identification on Documentation.
-Tractor hydraulic fluid sold in bulk shall be identified on the manufacturer, packer, seller, or distributor invoice, bill of lading, shipping paper, or other documentation with the information listed below: - (a) the brand name; - (b) the name and place of business of the manufacturer, packer, seller, or distributor; - (c) the words "Tractor Hydraulic Fluid," which may include words such as "Hydraulic Fluid for Agricultural Applications" or "Universal Tractor Transmission Oil";

-- B. Uniform Regulation for the Method of Sale of Commodities - (d) the primary claim or claims met by the fluid and reference to where any supplemental claims may be viewed (e.g., website reference).
+Tractor hydraulic fluid sold in bulk shall be identified on the manufacturer, packer, seller, or distributor invoice, bill of lading, shipping paper, or other documentation with the information listed below: - (a) the brand name; - (b) the name and place of business of the manufacturer, packer, seller, or distributor; - (c) the words "Tractor Hydraulic Fluid," which may include words such as "Hydraulic Fluid for Agricultural Applications" or "Universal Tractor Transmission Oil"; - (d) the primary claim or claims met by the fluid and reference to where any supplemental claims may be viewed (e.g., website reference).
 Performance claims are those set by original equipment manufacturers; - (e) any obsolete equipment manufacturer specifications shall be clearly identified as "obsolete" and accompanied by the following cautionary statement on the documentation in a clear and conspicuous manner.